 The Year 9 Art curriculum focuses on building core skills: use of materials and technique, direct observation, contextual and historical study.
-As specialist Art teachers, we are able to enable the girls to work with a wide range of mediums.
-These include Painting, Ceramics, Sculpture, Printing, Photography and Textiles.
+As specialist Art teachers, we are able to enable the pupils to work with a wide range of mediums.
+These include painting, ceramics, sculpture, printing, photography and textiles.

 In Year 9, we introduce a more independent thinking and learning approach in preparation for GCSE Art and Design.
-For example, the girls will work on a long project throughout the Autumn and Spring Terms based on a given theme.
+For example, the pupils will work on a long project throughout the Autumn and Spring Terms based on a given theme.
 They will learn a range of skills at the beginning of the project to enable them to find their own creative pathway.
 They will research artists relevant to their own ideas and develop a personal outcome from this.